Generic Name: ciprofloxacin otic (SIP roe FLOX a sin OH tik)

 It is not likely that other drugs you take orally or inject will have an effect on Cetraxal used in the ears.
 But many drugs can interact with each other.
 Tell your doctor about all your prescription and over-the-counter medications, vitamins, minerals, herbal products, and drugs prescribed by other doctors.
 Do not start a new medication without telling your doctor.

-More Cetraxal resources
+More about Cetraxal (ciprofloxacin otic)

 Where can I get more information?